darkrenaissance/darkfi/doc/src/misc/darkirc/specification.md

-# ircd Specification
+# darkirc Specification

 ## PrivMsgEvent

-This is the main message type inside `ircd`.
+This is the main message type inside `darkirc`.
 The `PrivMsgEvent` is an [event action](https://darkrenaissance.github.io/darkfi/misc/event_graph/network_protocol.html#event).